What does it mean when OTTO is "enabled"?

 Consider using Deep Freeze to preserve all deployed fixes without needing the live pixel

-✅ You always maintain full control and can redeploy any fix from your history.
+✅ You always maintain complete control and can redeploy any fix from your history.

 How does reporting in OTTO work?